← All Stories

 Each animal took the fire as far as it could go.

 The stories name different animals in different tellings.
 The Shoshone and Paiute versions are not a single fixed text, they're an oral tradition, alive and varying by community and storyteller.
-But across the versions certain figures appear consistently: fast animals near the mountain, slower animals further along, each one doing its part.
+But across the versions the shape holds: fast animals near the mountain, slower animals further along, each one doing its part.

 When one animal tired, another took the fire.
-When one was about to be caught, the next one was already running.
+When one was about to be caught, the next was already running.
 The Fire Beings could not gain ground on the whole relay.
-They could get close to one runner and that runner would hand off and fall behind and a fresh animal would be ahead of them again.
+They would close on one runner and that runner would hand off and drop back, and a fresh animal would be ahead of them again.
 Chase it long enough and the situation doesn't improve.
 It gets worse.
-Because with every handoff, the fire gets further from the mountain and the Fire Beings get further from home.
+Because with every handoff the fire gets further from the mountain, and the Fire Beings get further from home.

 But the chain almost broke.

 Near the end of the relay, Frog caught the fire.
-In some versions this is where things get desperate.
+In some versions this is where it gets desperate.
 Frog is not fast.
 Frog is not built for a mountain foot race across the high desert.
 The Fire Beings caught up.
-They grabbed Frog's tail to stop him.
+They grabbed Frog by the tail to stop him.

 Frog did the only thing he could think of.
 He swallowed the fire.

-The Fire Beings pulled so hard on his tail that it came off.
-This is why, various Paiute and Shoshone tellers have explained over the centuries, frogs do not have tails.
+The Fire Beings pulled so hard on his tail that it came off in their hands.
+This is why, various Paiute and Shoshone tellers have explained over the generations, frogs have no tails.
 The tail stayed with the Fire Beings.
 Frog got away.
 And the fire went with him, inside him, safe.

 When Frog was clear of them, he spit the fire out.